Sophist-UK/Cura-PostProcessingScripts/README.md

 * **Debug** - The number of layers for which gCodePerSec should give detailed debugging information in the Cura Log for any changes it makes.

 ### Version history
-v0.1.0 - Initial version using a simple approach considering only G0 and G1 line segments and considering them singly in isolation from surrounding gCode.
+**v0.1.0** - Initial version using a simple approach considering only G0 and G1 line segments and considering them singly in isolation from surrounding gCode.
-Because it doesn't consdier surrounding gCode a short line segment between two longer line segments can result is rapid and repeated slow-down/speed-up which is detrimental to print quality compared to a more averaged approach.
+Because it doesn't consider surrounding gCode a short line segment between two longer line segments can result is rapid and repeated slow-down/speed-up which is detrimental to print quality compared to a more averaged approach.

 ### Determining the *Maximum per Second* setting